im-prathamesh-dev/im-prathamesh-dev/README.md

 <h2 align="left">Hi 👋!
-My name is Prathamesh Devrukhakar and I'm a Full Stack Developer, from Ahmednagar.</h2>
+My name is Prathamesh Devrukhakar and I'm a Full Stack Web Developer, from Ahmednagar.</h2>

 ###